doorbell88/Hello-World/README.md

 # Hello-World
-First Repository - list of ideas, notes, scratch, etc.
+First Repository - My bio, and I put some of my art up as well, just for kicks!

 My name is Kevin, and I am a mechanical/electrical engineer aspiring to become a software engineer as well.